sgefant/android_device_lenovo_kai/README.md

 MINIKIN
 E/Minikin (  139): addFont failed to create font /system/fonts/NotoSansGujarati-Regular.ttf

+Most special thanks to laufersteppenwolf and adam77root for doing the binary hack to get the camera working first, on LGE p880.

 Special thanks to the tf700t and tf300t developers for Cyanogenmod: dasunsrule32